 Planning a Switzerland itinerary: Things to know before you go

 It can be a bit overwhelming when deciding to purchase a transport pass for Switzerland as there are quite a few to choose from, each with different benefits.
 Luckily, I’ve done the hard work for you!

 After calculating the costs of transport in Switzerland without using a pass versus buying a pass, this Switzerland itinerary undoubtedly benefits from the Swiss Half Fare card!
 You can save serious coin by using this card when booking your rail journeys across Switzerland if you decide to follow this itinerary.
-For my trip, I saved almost AUD 400 on transportation by purchasing this pass before my trip, so the outlay of CHF 120.00 made it very worthwhile.
+For my trip, I saved over AUD 400 on transportation by purchasing this pass before my trip, so the outlay of CHF 120.00 made it very worthwhile.

 Without using Swiss Half Fare Card

 All transport journeys mentioned